harness/developer-hub/docs/chaos-engineering/features/gameday/gameday-v2.md

 ### Add stakeholder and role

-2. Add stakeholder names, their roles, and whether they are allowed to approve a GameDay run.
-Only a stakeholder can approve or reject a GameDay run.
+2. Add stakeholder names, their roles, and whether they are required to approve a GameDay run.
+Anyone can approve or reject a GameDay run.
 Select **Next: Select Prerequisites**.

     ![](./static/v2/add-stakeholder-3.png)